Azure/azure-powershell/src/VMware/docs/New-AzVMwareAddonVrPropertiesObject.md

 # New-AzVMwareAddonVrPropertiesObject

 ## SYNOPSIS
-Create a Vr object for Addon
+Create a local VR object for the Addon Property parameter

 ## SYNTAX